Buoyy/DTMBridge/README.md

 - Reload/restart the server

 ## Known issues:
-- Config needs more refining.
 - There's a bit more functionality to be added.

 ## Features to add:
 - Console integration
-- Customisability of info messages (like server start, advancement etc) through config
 - and more...